apache/pulsar/site2/docs/client-libraries-java.md

 ### Maven

-If you're using Maven, add this to your `pom.xml`:
+If you use Maven, add the following information to the `pom.xml` file.

 ```xml
 <!-- in your <properties> block -->